 The Carriage House in the Modern Era

-The term “carriage house” in the 21st century has taken on more than the traditional and established concept of an outbuilding that was home to coaches and their accessories.
+The term “carriage house” in the 21st century has taken on more than the traditional and established concept of an outbuilding home to coaches and their accessories.

-In the strict sense, carriage houses refer to the original carriage houses that have been restored and transformed into guest quarters, apartments, in-law suites, garages, art studios, workshops, retail shops, bars, restaurants, or storage buildings.
-Quite often, carriage houses that are part of historic mansions are converted as offices, gallery space, tea rooms, and museums.
+In the strict sense, carriage houses refer to the original carriage houses restored and transformed into guest quarters, apartments, in-law suites, garages, art studios, workshops, retail shops, bars, restaurants, or storage buildings.
+Quite often, carriage houses that are part of historic mansions are converted into offices, gallery space, tea rooms, and museums.

 The carriage houses that exist today may be